Reclaiming the Joy of a Crowded Band Room

 Fellowship over Commerce

 We believe in the Principle of Multiplication.
-We do not charge participation fees for our musicians; instead, we rely on the generosity of sponsors and the effective management of our "Cost Per Opportunity" (CPO) to seed future musical endeavors in our region.
+We do not charge participation fees for our musicians; instead, we rely on the generosity of sponsors and the effective management of our "Cost Per Opportunity" (CPO) to seed future musical endeavors in our city and surrounding counties.